truonghuu/drlnd_collaboration_and_competition/README.md

 #### Download the Environment

-To be able to run this project, you need to install dependencies by following the instructions in this [link](https://github.com/udacity/deep-reinforcement-learning#dependencies).

 A prebuilt environment has to be installed.
 You need to download the corresponding environment depending on your operating system.
 * Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux.zip)
 * Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis.app.zip)